 The authorship of the lyrics is uncertain.
 Traditionally, they had been ascribed to Fr John Lane, but since he died before the timber sales that they lament, this isn’t possible.
 Recent research suggests that it was most likely the work of Patrick Laffan, a local pig dealer who hanged himself in 1836 after the death of his wife and the failure of his business.

-The standard Irish text of the poem (given below, along with a literal translation) was edited by the late Prof. Dáithí Ó hÓgáin for John Flood & Phil Flood, Kilcash: A History, 1190-1801 (Dublin: Geography Publications, 1999).
-Eiléan Ní Chuilleanáin provided a poetic translation for the same volume.
-This has been used in the Leaving-Certificate English exam (an Irish state examination for students finishing their secondary school education).
+The standard Irish text of the poem (given below, along with a literal translation) was edited by the late Prof. Dáithí Ó hÓgáin.
+Eiléan Ní Chuilleanáin’s English translation has recently been used on the syllabus of the Leaving-Certificate (an Irish state examination for students finishing secondary school).

 Notes (by stanza)